Aliases for SLURP1 Gene

 GeneCards Summary for SLURP1 Gene

 SLURP1 (Secreted LY6/PLAUR Domain Containing 1) is a Protein Coding gene.
-Diseases associated with SLURP1 include Meleda Disease and Palmoplantar Keratosis.
-GO annotations related to this gene include cytokine activity.
+Diseases associated with SLURP1 include Mal De Meleda and Palmoplantar Keratosis.
+Gene Ontology (GO) annotations related to this gene include cytokine activity.
 An important paralog of this gene is LYPD2.

 UniProtKB/Swiss-Prot for SLURP1 Gene